annotation/stam/README.md

     * *MUST* offer an interface that computes whether an annotation succeeds another in the textual order
     * *MUST* offer an interface that computes whether an annotation precedes another in the textual order
 * *MUST* offer an interface to compute relationships in higher-order annotations:
-    * *MUST* offer an interface that computes whether an annotation is a child of another
+    * *MUST* offer an interface that computes whether an annotation A points to another annotation B (A parent of B)
-    * *MUST* offer an interface that computes whether an annotation is a parent of another
+    * *MUST* offer an interface that computes whether an annotation A is pointed at by another annotation B (A child of B)
-    * *MUST* offer an interface that computes whether an annotation is a descendant of another
+    * *MUST* offer an interface that computes whether an annotation A points to another annotation B indirectly (A ancestor of B)
-    * *MUST* offer an interface that computes whether an annotation is an ancestor of another
+    * *MUST* offer an interface that computes whether an annotation A is pointed at by another annotation B  (A descendant of B)
     * *MUST* offer an interface that computes the common ancestor of two or more annotations (if any)
     * *MUST* offer an interface that computes the depth of higher-order annotation
     * *MUST* ensure that higher-order annotations are acyclic